vicky1019/hello-world2/git/git_commans.md

 `git push origin branch_name`(if error occurs,you can change to the following code)\
 `git push origin branch_name -f` (-f means force，please be cautious when handling)

-- if you do close pull request, and want to push you modify code again, in this satuation you must use `git rebase`
+- if you do close pull request, and want to push you modify code again, in this situation you must use `git rebase`